 Now, if you'll allow me, let me try to begin to address what the reader articulated so well.

 When I started this whole quest for better understanding every aspect of the major psychiatric and mood disorders at the beginning of 2013 (almost three years ago already!), I explored every avenue I could.
 Early on, I placed ads looking for bipolar and schizophrenic people who'd be willing to share their experiences with me.
 The best respondent was a man in his mid-forties who had struggled mightily his whole life with bipolar and ADHD named "John".
 He was very, very well informed and articulate and very open to sharing all he knew.
 I spent a very memorable (and enjoyable) long afternoon listening to him tell me his remarkable story and what he'd learned from the one psychiatrist who specialized in bipolar disorder and who'd finally and truly helped him.
 He shared with me some very, very useful insights.

 One thing that he told me particularly lit up some light bulbs within me in understanding my own struggles and is precisely the topic at hand for today's post.

-"John's" own research into bipolar disorder and what he'd learned from that one excellent psychiatrist is that bipolars are unusually empathetic people.
-As well, we have very, very strong senses of justice and fairness and as such react acutely and intensely to any perceived (this is a very important distinction) injustice or unfairness.
-He also said bipolars will feel intensely driven or impelled to do something about it (and which can account for some of our impulsive violent tendencies).
+John's own research into bipolar disorder and what he'd learned from that one excellent psychiatrist is that bipolars tend to be unusually highly empathetic people.
+As well, we can often have very, very strong senses of justice and fairness and as such react acutely and intensely to any perceived (this is a very important distinction) injustice or unfairness.
+He also said bipolars will feel intensely driven or impelled to do something about it (which can account for some of our impulsive violent tendencies).

 This, as you can see, is very much in tune with what the reader who contacted me wrote above about his own mental anguish and struggles.